CodePushGo/website/src/content/blog/en/capacitor-live-updates-staying-compliant-with-apple.md

 ### Project Setup Steps

-Begin by configuring your environment and installing Capgo's live update plugin:
+Begin by configuring your environment and installing CodePushGo's live update plugin:

 -   **Install Required Dependencies**

-    -   Use Capgo's CLI to install the live update plugin and set up the necessary tools.
+    -   Use CodePushGo's CLI to install the live update plugin and set up the necessary tools.
 For instance:

         ```bash
         npx @capgo/cli init